parture-org/background-jobs/README.md

 By default, this crate ships with the `background-jobs-server` feature enabled.
 This uses the `background-jobs-server` crate to spin up a Server and Workers, and provides a mechanism for spawning new jobs.

+`background-jobs-server` uses LMDB to keep track of local state.
+LMDB is a memory-mapped storage mechanism, so the jobs information it keeps track of is all stored locally on-disk.
+In the future, the storage mechanism may be made generic so implementors can bring their own storage.

+`background-jobs-server` also uses ZeroMQ to transfer data between the spawner, server, and workers.
+If you plan to run two or more of these pieces from the same process, look at the documentation for the methods `new_with_context` and `init_with_context`.
+It is important that ZeroMQ contexts are shared when possible to avoid spinning up multiple ZeroMQ instances for the same application.

+With that out of the way, back to the examples:

 ##### Starting the job server
 ```rust